 But perhaps the biggest benefit of all is the working atmosphere.

-Our core hours are 11am to 3pm, for most people, outside of which you’re trusted to do your hours and do great work.
-Dress how you like too.
-The CEO often wears a Daffy Duck t-shirt.
-And enjoy working with a bunch of talented, intelligent people, all of whom just want to do the right thing.
+Our core hours are 11am to 3pm.
+Dress however you like.
+And enjoy working with a bunch of talented, intelligent people, all of whom just want to get some cool stuff into production and some great feedback from our customers.

 Benefits like the bonus, sabbatical, and pension are good (and the free lunches are even better), but that’s not the end of the story.
 Not by far.

 You see, we believe in investing in the future you as well as the current you.
-The product manager, tester, technical writer, etc, that you aspire to be.
+The product manager, developer, UX designer, etc, that you aspire to be.

 When you join us, we’ll work with you on your Personal Development Plan.
 Using a skills map, we’ll identify where you’re good, where you’re great, and where your skills could be enhanced.
 We’ll then give you the resources, the time, and the space to improve them.
 Which is good for us – and great for the future you.